Orbitist/orbitist.github.io/_posts/2014-06-24-sailing-lake-erie.md

 _**Buffalo Racing **_

 On one such evening in late July, Jack Kitrenos was preparing his 41-foot boat, _Slider_, for a Wednesday night race.
-The boat is 9,500 pounds when empty, has a 70-foot black mast rising above all the other masts in Erie Basin Marina, and can hold about 14 crew members.
+The boat is 9,500 pounds when empty, has a 70-foot black mast rising above all the other masts in Erie Basin Marina, and can hold about 14 crew members.{% include cvi %}[42.88, -78.88], 17{% include cvo %}

 “It’s built for speed, not for comfort, it's built for speed," Kitrenos said before the race in his boat.